-Council desires to set the same rates in relation to the rating units owned by Nelson Pine Industries Limited as it does for other rating units with a metered connection in Richmond.
-Council also desires that Nelson City Council takes over responsibility for the supply of water to all properties within Nelson City currently supplied with water by Tasman District Council, including ENZA Foods New Zealand Limited and Alliance Group Limited, with the cost of the water supply from Tasman District Council to Nelson City Council being the same as for rating units with a metered connection in Richmond.
+Council had intended in the Draft Long Term Plan to set the same rates in relation to the rating units owned by Nelson Pine Industries Limited as it does for other rating units with a metered connection in Richmond.
+Council had also proposed that Nelson City Council take over responsibility for the supply of water to all properties within Nelson City currently supplied with water by Tasman District Council, including ENZA Foods New Zealand Limited and Alliance Group Limited, with the cost of the water supply from Tasman District Council to Nelson City Council being the same as for rating units with a metered connection in Richmond.